An exceptional fusion of South Africa's top destinations augmented by luxurious five star accommodations.

 Sunrise and hot coffee or tea precede a safari led by your Lion Sands ranger.
 The highlight of the morning drive will be the chance to observe members of the Big Five in close proximity.
 Lion, leopard, buffalo, elephant and rhino all grace this wilderness area and the frequency of sightings is unparalleled.
 Even the leopard, which is the most elusive of Africa's predators, is spotted almost on a daily basis.
 The safari then returns to camp for a scrumptious breakfast before allotting guests some time for relaxation.
 The afternoon safari stretches into the evening.
 Large predators are at their most active during the late afternoon and early evening and the possibility of sighting one of the large cats going for the kill is sure to make for interesting campfire conversation.

-A last morning game drive is followed by breakfast, after which guests are transferred to a local airstrip for a flight to Johannesburg where an unforgettable African safari experience comes to an end.
+A last morning game drive is followed by breakfast, after which guests are transferred to a local airstrip for a flight to Johannesburg where an unforgettable Cape Town tour and Sabi Sand safari experience comes to an end.